planetceres/q/Readme.md

 7. Start mongoDB on port 27017
 8. Fetch Google Trends and save them to database with 'node ./bin/fetchGoogleTrends'
 9. Run `./node_modules/superscript/bin/cleanup.js --mongo qalpha` ('qalpha' should be the name of your database if it is different)
+10. Set your environment with "export NODE_ENV=development" (or production)
-10. Start with "npm forever start qbot.js" or simply "node qbot.js"
+11. Start with "npm forever start qbot.js" or simply "node qbot.js"

 #### Troubleshooting